 Alternative Names: None

-Type of Dive: Ard Neackie is shore dive with a varied seabed and plenty to see.
+Type of Dive: Ard Neackie in Loch Eriboll is a good shore dive with a varied seabed and plenty to see.

 Suggested experience: Any

 Distance from Thurso: 53 Miles 1hr 25 Min From Lairg take the A836 up towards Tongue.
 At the T-junction turn left on the A838 towards Tongue and follow the road right the way through and across the causeway.
 Keep following the road until you get to Loch Eriboll which will appear right in front of you and then to your right as you come down the hill.
 As you pass a viewing area on the right you will also see the isthmus.
 At the bottom of the hill, there is a gated road on your right that takes you out to the isthmus.
 The gate is there to stop the cattle and sheep getting out so do close it.
 Don’t drive out to the isthmus but park at the top of shingle beach before the road turns left over a short causeway.

 Parking directions: Park on the grass just above the shingle beach

 Lat & Long: N58.495684 W-4.661711 Postcode IV27 4UJ Google map

 Site entry/exit: Across the grass and shingle beach into the water.